Flipping Out's Jenni Pulos? Pregnant Again After IVF

 Congratulations to Jenni Pulos!

-The 44-year-old, who serves as the project manager on the Bravo reality show Flipping Out, is pregnant with her and husband Dr. Jonathan Nassos' second child, another girl.
+The 44-year-old, who serves as the home makeover project manager on the Bravo reality show Flipping Out, is pregnant with her and husband Dr. Jonathan Nassos' second child, another girl.

 The two are parents to daughter Aliana Marika, 3.
 Pulos revealed the news Wednesday, posting on her Instagram page a photo of her showcasing her baby bump while standing next to her little girl.
 Pulos sports a T-shirt that reads "Lil Sis," while Aliana is wearing a pink tutu and a shirt that reads "Big Sis."